Whiskey in My Water: Commercial performance

 "Whiskey in My Water" debuted at number 58 on the Billboard Country Airplay chart for the week of November 23, 2013.
 It also debuted at number 46 on the US Billboard Hot Country Songs chart for the week of December 28.
 On the Hot 100, the song debuted at number 98 the week of April 12, 2014.
 Twelve weeks later, it peaked at number 52 the week of July 5, and remained on the chart for eighteen weeks.
 The song has sold 548,000 copies in the US as of July 2014.

 In Canada, "Whiskey in My Water" debuted at number 84 on the Canadian Hot 100 chart for the week of June 28, reached number 73 the week of July 26, and stayed on the chart for eight weeks.

 Music video

 A lyric video for "Whiskey in My Water" premiered on Farr's YouTube channel on the single's release date.
 The official music video was directed by Chris Hicky and premiered in January 2014.
-The video follows a couple in various romantic escapades, while Farr is featured singing outside a forest in the fall and a brewery basement while having whiskey.
+The video follows a couple in various romantic escapades, while Farr is featured singing outside a forest in the fall and a brewery basement drinking some whiskey.